Kira Muratova: Early life and career

 In 1959, Kira graduated from the Gerasimov Institute of Cinematography in Moscow, specializing in directing.
-Upon graduation Korotkova received a director position with the Odessa Film Studio in Odessa, a port city at the Black Sea near to her native Bessarabia.
+Upon graduation Korotkova received a director position with the Odesa Film Studio in Odesa, a port city at the Black Sea near to her native Bessarabia.
 She directed her first professional film in 1961 and worked with the studio until a professional conflict made her to move to Leningrad in 1978.
-There she made one film with Lenfilm Studio, but returned to Odessa afterwards.
+There she made one film with Lenfilm Studio, but returned to Odesa afterwards.
 Muratova's films came under constant criticism of the Soviet officials due to her idiosyncratic film language that did not comply with the norms of socialist realism.
 Film scholar Isa Willinger has compared Muratova's cinematographic form to the Soviet Avant-garde, especially to Eisenstein's montage of attractions.
 Several times Muratova was banned from working as a director for a number of years each time.

-Kira married her fellow Odessa studio director Oleksandr Muratov in the early 1960s and co-created several films with him.
+Kira married her fellow Odesa studio director Oleksandr Muratov in the early 1960s and co-created several films with him.
 The couple had a daughter, Marianna, but soon divorced and Muratov moved to Kyiv where he started work with Dovzhenko Film Studios.
 Kira Muratova kept her ex-husband's surname despite her later marriage to Leningrad painter and production designer Evgeny Golubenko.

 Post-Soviet period

 In the 1990s, an extremely productive period began for Muratova, during which she shot a feature film every two or three years, often working with the same actors and crew.
 Her work The Asthenic Syndrome (1989) was described as 'an absurdist masterpiece' and was the only film to be banned (due to male and female nudity) during the Soviet Union perestroika.
-Her other films released in this period include for example, The Sentimental Policeman (1992), Passions (1994),Three Stories (1997) and a short (1999) Letter to America.
+Her other films released in this period include The Sentimental Policeman (1992), Passions (1994), Three Stories (1997) and a short film Letter to America (1999).

-Two actresses Muratova has repeatedly cast are Renata Litvinova and Natalya Buzko.
+Two actresses Muratova has repeatedly cast are Renata Litvinova and Nataliya Buzko.
 Muratova's films were usually productions of Ukraine or co-productions between Ukraine and Russia, always in the Russian language, although Muratova could speak Ukrainian and did not object to the Ukrainianization of Ukrainian cinema.
 Muratova supported the Euromaidan protesters and the following 2014 Ukrainian revolution.

 Muratova's films were premiered at International Film Festivals in Berlin (1990, 1997), Cannes, Moscow, Rome, Venice and others.

 Next to Aleksandr Sokurov, Muratova was considered the most idiosyncratic contemporary Russian-language film director.
 Her works can be seen as postmodern, employing eclecticism, parody, discontinuous editing, disrupted narration and intense visual and sound stimuli, and her 'bitter humour reflecting a violent, loveless, morally empty society.
-In her film, Three Stories, she explores the 'evil is hidden in a beautiful... innocent shell, and corpses form part of the décor.'
+In her film Three Stories, she explores how 'evil is hidden in a beautiful... innocent shell, and corpses form part of the décor.'
 She was an admirer of Sergei Parajanov and her focus on 'ornamentalism' has been likened to his and was also anti-realist, with 'repetition giving shape to all possibility', with her last film, Eternal Homecoming effectively about cinema itself being unfinished, it is almost as if the 'spool of cinema keeps threading and tangling, threading and tangling'.